dhershman1/tap-junit/README.md

 **`tap-junit` uses regex currently to determine skipped tests it looks for the `# SKIP` string strictly, so please avoid using this in your test/assert name/msg or you may get incorrect outputs.
 This is done because none of the current Parsers have solid support for `TODO` or `SKIP` in tap.**

-If it is requested I will go back to just having the outputter write blank testsuites and not writing outputs at all when a value is skipped (due to the feedback from tap itself)
+If it is requested I will go back to just having the output write blank testsuites and not writing asserts at all when a value is skipped (due to the feedback from tap itself)

 Skipped asserts will show up like so: